Actinia mediterranea: Habitat

 Actinia mediterranea lives in the intertidal zone, fixed on rocks usually hidden from the direct sunlight, and can be found both in exposed and sheltered places.
 This anemone is highly adapted to hard living conditions and can tolerate tides, temperature and salinity variations and also desiccation.

 During low tide, the tentacles retract and the anemone resembles a compact blob of red like a small tomato.

 Biology

-Actinia mediterranea leads a benthic way of life and is an active carnivorous which catches its preys at night by displaying its stinging tentacles.
+Actinia mediterranea leads a benthic way of life and is an active carnivore, catching its prey at night by displaying its stinging tentacles.

-Its diet consists in zooplankton, small fishes, tiny crustaceans and organic detritus drifting in the water.
+Its diet consists in zooplankton, small fish, tiny crustaceans and organic detritus drifting in the water.

-Even if the urticant power of its tentacles is relatively low and is not felt at the level of our hands, it is highly recommended to wash the hands after having manipulated a species of Actinia because some urticant cells may stay on the hands and they constitute a risk of allergic reaction or burning sensations if a sensitive body part, such as eyelids or lips, get in contact with those residual cells.
+Even if the urticant power of its tentacles is relatively low and is not felt at the level of our hands, it is highly recommended to wash one's hands after having manipulated a species of Actinia because some urticant cells may stay on the hands and they constitute a risk of allergic reaction or burning sensations if a sensitive body part, such as eyelids or lips, get in contact with those residual cells.